upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 2. At the bottom of the **General** tab, tick **Unblock**
 3. **Apply → OK**, then run it again

-Still blocked?
-Smart App Control may be in enforced mode.
-Either run `setup_and_run.bat` from an already-open PowerShell/Command Prompt in that folder, or turn Smart App Control off via **Settings → Privacy & security → Windows Security → App & browser control → Smart App Control settings → Off**.
-(On Windows 11 that's generally a one-way switch- you can't turn it back on without reinstalling Windows.)

 ### `OSError: ...
 No such file or directory ... tensorflow\include\external\envoy_api\...` during `pip install` (Windows)

 **Windows path length limits.** Some TensorFlow header paths exceed the default